crabsatellite/DispatchManagementApp_backend/README.md

 # Dispatch Management Application
 ## Overview
-The Dispatch Management Application is a robust Java-based system designed to manage and monitor the flow of deliveries within a logistics operation.
+The Dispatch Management Application is a robust Java-based SpringBoot system designed to manage and monitor the flow of deliveries within a logistics operation.
 It is designed using a microservices architecture and follows a layered approach, with controllers, services, and repositories being the main layers.
 The system also ensures secure access with a JWT authentication system.

  [Frontend](https://github.com/zilinli0130/dispatch_management_app_frontend)